gaperton/Type-R/docsource/05_Collection/00_Overview.md

 Create an empty collection.

-### new Collection( models, options? )
+### new Collection( records, options? )

-When creating a Collection, you may choose to pass in the initial array of models.
+When creating a Collection, you may choose to pass in the initial array of records.
 The collection's comparator may be included as an option.
 Passing `false` as the comparator option will prevent sorting.
 If you define an `initialize() ` function, it will be invoked when the collection is created.
-There are a couple of options that, if provided, are attached to the collection directly: model and comparator.
-Pass `null` for `models` to create an empty Collection with options.

 ```javascript
 var tabs = new TabSet([tab1, tab2, tab3]);
 ```

-### collection.initialize( models?, options? )
+### collection.initialize( records?, options? )

 Initialization function which is called at the end of the constructor.